RALC88/riscv-vectorized-benchmark-suite/README.md

 There are provided 4 different simulation sizes (arguments to run the application).

-Whe you are executing an application, you must write the following arguments to run a predefined simsize.
+Whe you are executing an application, it will include the corresopnding argument to run a predefined simsize.
 The interactive script already includes all those simulation sizes.
 #### simtiny
 ```
 blackscholes_args   = "1 input/in_512.input output_prices.txt"